-COURSE INFORMATION COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION CERTS OFFERED Principles of Arts, A/V Technology, and Communications 8025 None Recommended Grade Level: 9 Credit: 1 Are you creative, enjoy speaking in front of crowds and have a background in technology?
+COURS E INFORMATION COURSE NAME COURSE NUMBER REQUIRED PREREQUISITE(S) COURSE DESCRIPTION CERTS OFFERED Principles of Arts, A/V Technology, and Communications 8025 None Recommended Grade Level: 9 Credit: 1 Are you creative and have an interest in technology?
 Then this is the career for you.
-Learn how to utilize your creativity, while strengthening your academics, oral and written communication skills.
+Learn how to utilize your creativity, while strengthening your academic, oral, and written communication skills.
 Explore the various avenues that are included in this career cluster.
 None Audio/Video Production I 8029 Principles of Arts, A/V Technology, and Communications Recommended Grade Level: 10 Credit: 1 Careers in audio and video technology and film production span across all aspects of the audio/video communication industry.
-You will focus on preproduction, production, and post-production while creating audio and video activities.
-None Audio Video Production II 8035L Audio/Video Production I Recommended Grade Level: 11 Credits: 2 Students must complete an interest form for enrollment and attend a meeting with the instructor.
-In Audio/Video Production Lab II you will learn how to operate the different types of cameras, and audio techniques, along with digital editing and film production.
+You will focus on preproduction, production, and post- production while creating audio and video projects.
+None Audio Video Production II 8035L Audio/Video Production I Recommended Grade Level: 11 Credits: 2 In Audio/Video Production Lab II you will learn how to operate the different types of cameras, and audio techniques, along with digital editing and film production.
 Industry certification testing will be available for Adobe Certified Associate: Premiere Pro to all students meeting testing criteria; see teacher for these details.
-Adobe Certified Associate: Premiere Pro Practicum of Audio/Video Production 8036W Audio Video Production II Credits: 2 Students must complete an interest form for enrollment and attend a meeting with the instructor.
-Students will participate a teacher-approved training station (onsite or offsite, paid, or unpaid) for continuation in this course; must be a minimum age of 16 and hold a valid work documentation to enroll in a paid practicum experience working at least 10 hours per week.
+Adobe Certified Professional: Premiere Pro Practicum of Audio/Video Production 8036W Audio Video Production II Recommended Grade Level: 12 Credits: 2 Students must complete an interest form for enrollment and attend a meeting with the instructor.
+Students will participate a teacher- approved training station (onsite or offsite, paid, or unpaid) for continuation in this course; must be a minimum age of 16 and hold a valid work documentation to enroll in a paid practicum experience working at least 10 hours per week.
 Transportation to and from the training station is the responsibility of the student.
 Workplace visits are required by the teacher of record every 6 weeks.
 Training station evaluation will count as 30% of the student's grade.
 The Practicum in Audio/Video Production course, students will build upon the concepts taught in Audio/Video Production II, in addition to developing advanced technical knowledge and skills needed for success in the Arts, Audio/Video Technology, and Communications Career Cluster.
 They will develop an increasing understanding of the industry with a focus on applying pre-production, production, and postproduction audio and video products in a professional environment.
 The instructor will provide industry standard training.
 Industry certification testing is offered to all students meeting testing requirement; see teacher for details.
-Adobe Certified Associate: Premiere Pro
+Adobe Certified Professional: Premiere Pro & After Effects